vanditbhut/vanditbhut.github.io/README.md

   - Used **Pandas** for data manipulation and **group-by techniques** to aggregate metrics across characters and contributors.

 - **Visualization & Analysis:**
-  - Built over **7 insightful charts** and trend plots using **Matplotlib** and **Seaborn**, covering:
+  - Created **7 informative charts** and trend plots using Matplotlib and Seaborn, which include: character frequency across different phases, movie release timelines, and box office success correlation with ensemble casts.
-    - Character frequency across phases
-    - Movie release timelines
-    - Director/writer contribution trends
-    - Box office success correlation with ensemble casts

 - **Scheduling & Monitoring:**
   - Implemented **cloud automation** via AWS EventBridge to schedule Lambda functions, ensuring regular and reliable updates to the dataset.